 ALL OFFICIAL TRANSCRIPTS AND TEST SCORES must also be sent using one of the following options:

-GRE and TOEFL Test Scores (must be submitted by ETS)
+TOEFL Test Scores (must be submitted by ETS)

 Transcripts (must be submitted by institution)